ito-takuya/ito-takuya.github.io/_pages/about.md

 ### Research Interest

 My research is in computational neuroscience and artificial intelligence.
-More recently, my interests lie in understanding how neural systems (e.g., artificial neural networks) learn to reason and flexibly manipulate symbols.
+More recently, my interests lie in understanding how neural systems (e.g., artificial neural networks) learn to abstract and reason, as is required in compositional generalization.
-One specific target area I am interested in is compositional generalization.
 In the past, I have used neural data analysis and computational modeling to study the neural basis of flexible (e.g., multitask) cognition in humans and non-human primates.

 ### Selected publications